aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 ## Scenarios covered

+Scenarios differ depending on the selected mode.
 For each object key (name) in scope of the prefix filter:

+### Bucket Rollback mode

-1. **Revert ‘non-overwrite PUTs’:** At the desired point in time (tD), a new object has been written (and potentially overwritten by further versions).
-At tD, there was either no object with this name, or the current version was a delete marker.
-At the time of the latest inventory, the current version of the object is not a delete marker.
+1. **Revert ‘non-overwrite PUTs’:** At the desired point in time (tD), there was either no object with this name, or the current version was a delete marker.
+Since tD, a new object has been written (and potentially overwritten by further versions).
+The current version of the object is not a delete marker.
     - **Action: Add a delete marker as the current version.**
-2. **Revert DELETE operations:** Since tD, a regular object (not a delete marker) was current.
+2. **Revert DELETE operations:** At tD, a regular object (not a delete marker) was current.
 Since tD there has been at least one DELETE operation, but no regular objects have been PUT to the key.
     - **Action: Delete all delete markers written since tD.**
 3. **Revert ‘overwrite PUTs’:** At tD, a regular object (not a delete marker) was current.
 Since tD, there has been at least one PUT to the same key.
     - **Action: Copy the desired version, creating a new current version.**
     - **Exception:** If the the desired version is in an an asynchronous S3 storage class (Glacier Flexible Retrieval or Glacier Deep Archive), include this in the `scenario3a.csv` manifest.
 You can then use [**Guidance for Automated Restore and Copy for Amazon S3 Glacier Objects**](https://github.com/aws-solutions-library-samples/guidance-for-automated-restore-and-copy-for-amazon-s3-glacier-objects) to retrieve those object versions and copy them in place.
     - **Note:** In this scenario you may prefer to permanently delete the newer object versions.
 Due to the potential for data loss, the tool does *not* include this capability.

+### Delete Marker Removal mode

+4. **Revert *all* DELETE operations since tD:** The current version of the object is a delete marker.
+    - **Action: Delete all delete markers written since tD.** In the event of an object version having been placed since tD, only delete markers written after the latest object version will be deleted.

 ## Deployment workflow